Luke Glassford provides us with a statistical look at the injuries suffered by various Bundesliga teams over the past 5 seasons.

 And what about the severity of the injuries affecting each club?
 Here’s the amount of games missed through injury for each Bundesliga club over the past five seasons:

 Dortmund may have had the most injuries overall, but when it comes to games missed through injuries, Werder Bremen have the worst record; their players missed a total of 928 games over the past five seasons due to being laid up on the treatment table.
+Something has to be causing the sheer amount of injuries these clubs are reporting and the management itself may be a cause.
+If this was America the players for those clubs would surely be reaching for a personal injury lawyer Visalia.
+But this is Germany so at most all we will getis a few matches without our favourite players.

 It is also again worth noting that Hoffenheim have the best record in this area, registering just 445 games missed because of injury over the five season span.
 Such a finding could support their endeavors of establishing themselves as a yearly combatant in Europe, where teams expecting to make a run in the knockout stages have a much easier time doing so when the first-team isn’t struggling for fitness.